Download Updated Rulebook: 2019 NTT IndyCar Series Rulebook (Full)

 11.5.4.
 The appeal must contain reference to the specific action by Officials from which an appeal is taken, the date of the occurrence, the reasons for the appeal, and the relief requested.
 The appeal must be accompanied by copies of all written documents pertaining to the appeal, such as the written review request submitted under Rule 10 of these Rules, responses, rulings and declarations.
 The appeal must clearly and explicitly state the basis of the appeal.

 11.5.5.
 The appeal will be conducted by an appeal panel.
+To participate in a particular appeal, the panel member must be available and without potential or actual conflicts of interest.
 The appeal will be heard by an appeal panel comprised of three (3) of the panel members listed below.
 In the event there are multiple parties submitting an appeal for the same penalty, the party submitting the first appeal actually received by INDYCAR shall choose the appeal panel for and on behalf of such party and all other parties requesting an appeal.

 Bill Bock, Robin Pemberton,